 Dr. David Clark is an author and retired psychiatrist living in Barrie, Ontario, Canada.

-He has written six novels.
+He has written seven novels.
 The Canadian Army Trilogy

 consists of The Ridge